Plugins are tools used to manage your site. You don’t have to understand coding to implement this.

-- Jquery pin it button for images: This adds pin it button on your images.
-Pinterest is one of the biggest photo sharing site and you want to give your users the convenience of saving recipes.
+- Jquery pin it button for images: This adds a pin it button on your images.
+Pinterest is one of the biggest photo sharing sites and you want to give your users the convenience of saving recipes.

 - Subscribe to Email using Mail chimp: Mailchimp will generate custom and professional looking e-mails.
 I like this tutorial from stuffedweb.com.

 - WP Popular posts: Will display the popular posts like the name suggests, but you have an option of selecting the time-period.

 - Twitter streams: Displays Tweets on your website.